gauborg/CarND-Advanced-Lane-Finding/README.md

 Text boxes 5 and 6 include the basic thresholding and combined function definitions respectively.

-I have written separate functions to generate different thresholded binary images.
 I have written separate functions for applying thresholds based on hue, lightness, separation channels and sobel gradients, magnitude and direction.
-In addition to these functions, I have also included a combined thresholding function which combines multiple thresholded images together to more robustly visualize lanelines.
+In addition to these functions, I have also included a combined thresholding function which combines different thresholded images together to more robustly visualize lanelines.
 I implemented the color transform from RGB to HLS in the combined thresholding function and submitted the HLS formatted image as input to the individual thresholding functions.
 I combined thresholds from x-direction gradient, lightness and saturation thresholded binary images to get a combined thresholding image as shown below:

 ```python